soulshined/fthtml/readme.md

 # File Format Rules

-The doctype keyword should always be used prior to first element of the file.
+The doctype keyword should always be used prior to first element or any pragmas of the file.

 The following is an example of a well formed ftHTML file: